 Africa produces many products that are in high demand in the rest of the world.
 Intra-African trade also offers strong potential, buoyed by the promise of the African Continental Free Trade Area.
-Dr Harnet Bokrezion, an Africa market entry strategist and founder of the Africa Business Academy, is bullish about the opportunities for entrepreneurs to buy and sell products sourced in Africa.
-She has recorded a free webinar that teaches entrepreneurs how to start importing from Africa in five simple steps.
+Dr Harnet Bokrezion is bullish about the opportunities for entrepreneurs to buy and sell products sourced in Africa.
+She has developed a training programme that teaches participants how to start a business by importing and selling African products in the global market.
 How we made it in Africa recently spoke to Dr Harnet to learn why importing from Africa could be a lucrative business opportunity.

 You are enthusiastic about the potential to import African products into markets such as the US and Europe.
 For which products do you see the most demand?

 Oh yes, African products are the future, especially food and other agribusiness items.
 Let me give you a little context before I share some of the best products to import.
 We all have to eat, every single day.
 But on top of that, consumers in the West are looking increasingly for products that are natural, organic, ethically sourced, impactful and that have an authentic story to tell.
 Africa can deliver all of that – and for the first time, I believe, African markets have a competitive advantage in this regard.

 With Covid-19, we also see a new global shift in international supply chains emerging.
 A lot of buyers are looking for alternative suppliers, because they want to depend less on China or because they seek to diversify.

 One of Africa’s leading business moguls, Strive Masiyiwa, recently said that food production and trade in Africa is the world‘s next billion-dollar market.